jessejoe/boom_client/README.md

 doesn't verify data, but in the future there could be a separate thread constantly watching the status updates which could be then checked that the status has indeed changed.

+## Why would you do this?

+I love automating things and am very particular about music and sound quality, and being able to control everything from scripts and shortcuts.
+This was also a cool opportunity to play with TCP/sockets, and also just to see if I could!